 A Little More About Nicole

-Getting into the Sport: Started rowing at age 12 and began competing in the prairie regatta circuit… Had no idea what to expect in the beginning so she wore a swimsuit to her first on-water practice… Rowing was “recreationally competitive” until high school… Outside Interests: On hiatus between third and fourth year studies at Washington State University; will return after Rio 2016 to complete degree in Marketing and Management and a Certificate of Leadership… Odds and Ends: Lithuania’s Ieva Adomaviciute is a teammate at WSU and her role model for showing how to dig deep and do work she never thought was possible… Always makes the same wish at 11:11… Always picks a pair of earrings to wear for the training sessions leading up to an important regatta and the race itself… Often travels with candy because “a craving for Fuzzy Peaches is inevitable”… Favourite quote: “A ship in harbor is safe, but that is not what ships are built for.” – John A. Shedd…
+Getting into the Sport: Started rowing at age 12 and began competing in the prairie regatta circuit… Had no idea what to expect in the beginning so she wore a swimsuit to her first on-water practice… Rowing was “recreationally competitive” until high school… Outside Interests: Graduated from Washington State University in 2017 with a Bachelor of Business Administration, double majoring in Operations Management and Marketing… Also completed a certificate program in Global Leadership… Odds and Ends: Lithuania’s Ieva Adomaviciute was a teammate at WSU and her role model for showing how to dig deep and do work she never thought was possible… Favourite quote: “A ship in harbor is safe, but that is not what ships are built for.” – John A. Shedd…

 Notable International Results